loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 be expected.
 You not only have to target different assembly languages for different CPU architectures, you will also have to cater to the operating system you are targeting.
-For instance, on a \*nix operating system, you can almost always rely upon some implemention of LIBC, be it GLIBC or musl, or system calls if more power is needed, while on Windows you have to instead depend on the provided libraries to interact with the rest of the system.
+For instance, on a \*nix operating system, you can almost always rely upon some implemention of libc, be it glibc or musl, or system calls if more power is needed, while on Windows you have to instead depend on the provided libraries to interact with the rest of the system.
 A simple act such as printing might look wildly different depending on the operating system because even though they might use the same assembly language, they can involve extremely different calls to the operating system.
-This is something you have to consider with most IRs aswell, but it can be alleviated with sufficient abstractions.
+This is something you have to consider with most IRs as well, but it can be alleviated with sufficient abstractions.